psu-arts-arch-3/art-203/lesson-2/blog-entry.md

 * For each one, write at least 200 words describing:
   * A visual description of the website \(colors, style, shapes, fonts, layout\).
   * Analysis of the overall effect of those visual elements, i.e. how would you feel using the site or simply looking at it?
-  * The usability of the site compared to websites today
+  * The usability of the site compared to websites today.
+Consider the terms from Don Norman \(signifiers, affordances, etc.\)
   * Any historical connections to technology, society, or art.
   * Compared to contemporary websites, is there anything about the page that you like?

 Think of this writing assignment like a short piece of art criticism.
 Use descriptive language \(lots of adjectives\), and share your own unique perspective on your chosen specimens.

 **Research Resources: **